-1. Background: The average annual cooling efficiency is the ratio of the annual cooling load to the annual cooling energy from the simulation output reports.
-It reflects the realized performance of the

-- 2. The check should be performed when cooling is an impactful end use on the project or when heat pumps account for significant share of heating capacity. - 3.
+- 1. Background: The average annual cooling efficiency is the ratio of the annual cooling load to the annual cooling energy from the simulation output reports.
+It reflects the realized performance of the modeled system.
+Most simulation tools used for compliance modeling describe cooling system performance through the rated efficiency and performance curves that capture impact of part load, indoor and outdoor temperatures and various other design, operational and site parameters on system performance.
+The realized efficiency is typically different from the rated full load efficiency and is similar to IEER (part load efficiency) - 2.
+The check should be performed when cooling is an impactful end use on the project or when heat pumps account for significant share of heating capacity. - 3.
 Calculate the realized efficiency based on the modeling results for a sample of air-side systems and compare the result to the rated part-load efficiency.
 Systems with substantial difference between modeled and rated part load efficiency should be flagged.
 Lower than expected realized efficiency for the baseline/budget systems and higher than expected realized efficiency for the proposed systems is of especial concern since it may be due to modeling discrepancies and lead to overly optimistic compliance outcomes.

 - a.
 Using inappropriate performance curves, such as software default performance curves instead of the performance curves provided in the PRM RM. - b.
 Modeled heat pumps incorrectly account for performance degradation at low ambient temperatures including the use of electric resistance heat.
-In heating-dominated climate, the average realized heat pump heating efficiency is expected to be worse than the manufacturer's rating at 47°F and slightly over the manufacture's rating 17°F. For units that operate in electric resistance mode below 40 F, the average efficiency will be slightly higher than 1.
+In heating-dominated climate, the average realized heat pump heating efficiency is expected to be worse than the manufacturer's rating at 47°F and slightly over the manufacturer's rating 17°F. For units that operate in electric resistance mode below 40 F, the average efficiency will be slightly higher than 1.